Drinking Water and Your Health

 The Private Drinking Water Program helps Vermonters with questions about drinking water quality and human health.

 About three out of 10 Vermont households drink water from private wells or springs.
 If you are on private water, you are responsible for testing the quality of your drinking water and maintaining your well or spring.

 Public water treatment systems are regulated by the Vermont Department of Environmental Conservation.
 Learn more about public drinking water

 The private wells and springs that supply your drinking water are susceptible to contaminants that could affect your health – bacteria and viruses from septic waste and disposal, naturally occurring chemicals like arsenic and manganese, petroleum products, pesticides and radiation.
 Search an A-Z list of drinking water contaminants

 You do not know what is in your water until you test it.
 The Health Department recommends testing your private well or spring for bacteria, inorganic chemicals and gross alpha radiation.
-Learn more about testing your water
+Learn more about testing your private drinking water

 If you have high levels of contaminants in your drinking water, you can choose to install a water treatment system to lower or remove them.
 Find out about water treatment options